 Judge Joe Brown Net Worth

-Divorce and Financial Issues: In March 2014, Brown was arrested and sentenced to five days in jail during an outburst in a child support hearing before the Juvenile Court Magistrate, Judge Harold "Hal" Horne.
+Divorce and Financial Issues: In March 2014, Brown was arrested in Memphis, Tennessee, and charged with five counts of contempt of court and getting verbally abusive and sentenced to five days in jail during an outburst in a child support hearing before the Juvenile Court Magistrate, Judge Harold "Hal" Horne.
 He was later released from jail by a Circuit Court judge.
+His jail sentence ran from August 27, 2015 to September 1, 2015 at the Shelby County Corrections Facility in Memphis.
 During this time, Brown was running in the Democratic Primary for district attorney general in Shelby County, Tennessee.
-Some have described Brown's outburst as a way to gain publicity for his campaign, while other say the magistrate was harsh for locking Brown up, and it should have never escalated to that level.
+Some have described Brown's outburst as a way to gain publicity for his campaign, while others say the magistrate was harsh for locking Brown up, and it should have never escalated to that level.
 Brown says he does not regret his actions, and would do the same thing again given the circumstances.
 Joe also experienced an extended and contentious divorce battle with an ex-wife.
 The divorce was settled in 2017 after Joe agreed to pay his ex $2200 per month in support.
 Joe was allowed to keep his Tennessee home, a Porsche 911, a Range Rover, a Land Rover and a Jeep.
 At one point in 2013, Joe claimed he only had $163,000 cash to his name.
 That amount did not account for other non-liquid assets.